-Chairperson to Administrative Position 0.0 FTE change (10 month to 12 month employee; Dependent on .5 CPSE Chairperson request) PROGRAM: Special Education BUDGET YEAR 2022-23 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
-Incommendation Program expansion Program restructuring, reorg., or redesign Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
+SCHOOL or DEPARTMENT: District Office - Convert one CSE Chairperson to Administrative Position 0.0 FTE change (10 month to 12 month employee; Dependent on .5 CPSE Chairperson request) PROGRAM: Special Education BUDGET YEAR 2022-23 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
+Image: Enrollment changes Image: Program expansion Xmatheta Program restructuring, reorg., or redesign Image: Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
 Year 1 (annual) cost = \$ 35,000 recurring (estimate) Year 2 = Year 3 = BACKGROUND AND RATIONALE Since 2014-15 the special education department has focused on exp more students being educated in the District.
 This focus has led to n Concurrently, there has been a significant rise in the number of class over the past 5-7 years.
-The efforts have been successful (Special E percentage of students being educated within our schools.
+The efforts have been successful (Special Exp percentage of students being educated within our schools.
 With that our department have also grown.
-As these special education program changes have happened the Sturesponsibility to include Safety Security and Emergency Management managing the nurses and psychologists has increased.
+As these special education program changes have happened the Stu responsibility to include Safety Security and Emergency Management managing the nurses and psychologists has increased.
 Currently, only the Assistant Superintendent for Spec.
-Ed. and St. Selevel and must be included in all budgetary and programing decisions custody disputes, orders of protection, threat assessments, CPS call responsibility and must be managed by an administrator.
-The current making and creates a bottleneck for supervision especially with regard Additionally, the current special education chairpeople are highly expexpand our programs.
+Ed. and St. Se level and must be included in all budgetary and programing decisions custody disputes, orders of protection, threat assessments, CPS calls responsibility and must be managed by an administrator.
+The current making and creates a bottleneck for supervision especially with regar Additionally, the current special education chairpeople are highly exp expand our programs.
 Given the current educational climate, opport increased along with the likelihood that retention will become problem opportunities for highly valuable staff and increase the administration goals forward. ew programs and staffing expansion. ified students and the intensity of student needs ducation Trends) with a significant increase in the success the programmatic supervision needs of udent Services department has also expanded at.
-While at the same time, the complexity of er. serves in an administrative role on the District as.
-Further, the department has seen an increase in as, and DASA investigations which all fall under its a context has reduced the efficiency of decision and to the CSE process and feedback. erienced and central to the work we have done to unities for administrative roles elsewhere have matic.
-Adding this position will provide advancement
+While at the same time, the complexity of er. serves in an administrative role on the District s.
+Further, the department has seen an increase in s, and DASA investigations which all fall under its context has reduced the efficiency of decision rds to the CSE process and feedback. erienced and central to the work we have done to unities for administrative roles elsewhere have natic.
+Adding this position will provide advancemen

-SCHOOL or DEPARTMENT: District Office - Convert one CSE Chairperson to Administrative Position 0.0 FTE change (10 month to 12 month employee; Dependent on .5 CPSE Chairperson request) PROGRAM: Special Education BUDGET YEAR 2022-23 CURRENT PROGRAM STAFFING - 2.7 chairperson FTEs - 1.0 District Psychologist - Assistant Superintendent for Special Education & Student Services - 2 Clerical full year, 1 clerical 10 month - The position will need to be identified and recognized through one of our bargaining units - Increased focus on Special Education program implementation would increase communication, provide additional structure to the CSE process, and address issues in a more timely manner - Principals will have greater support in addressing special education student issues.
-HOW WILL THE CHANGE BE MONITORED FOR IMPACT? - Adherence to mandated timelines and compliance - Monitor for increase in support for teachers and building supervisors
+SCHOOL or DEPARTMENT: District Office - Convert one CSE Chairperson to Administrative Position 0.0 FTE change (10 month to 12 month employee; Dependent on .5 CPSE Chairperson request) PROGRAM: Special Education BUDGET YEAR 2022-23 CURRENT PROGRAM STAFFING 2.7 chairperson FTEs 1.0 District Psychologist Assistant Superintendent for Special Education &amp; Student Services 2 Clerical full year, 1 clerical 10 month ASSOCIATED IMPACTS The position will need to be identified and recognized through one of our bargaining units Increased focus on Special Education program implementation would increase communication, provide additional structure to the CSE process, and address issues in a more timely manner Principals will have greater support in addressing special education student issues.
+HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
+Adherence to mandated timelines and compliance Monitor for increase in support for teachers and building supervisors